k2s09/old-website/content/post/about-myself.md

   - Kavin Sood
 ---

-_Simply described as a Tech Enthusiast, Stoic and a Meme Lord._
+_Simply described as a Tech Enthusiast._

 I’m a senior (17M) in High School in India in the STEM Field.
 I enjoy creating things that live on the internet.